yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

              factor_artist_id = as_factor(singer_locations$artist_id))
     head(newsinger_locations2)

-At this time the `as_factor` not work.
-So I check the data and found that the reason may due to many `NA` in the data.
+At this time, the `as_factor` does not work.
+So I checked the data and found that the reason of not working may be due to many `NA` in the data.

 Check the "NA"